中文版|English

 ROV Competition Rules

-Remote Operated Vehicle (ROV), also known asunmanned underwater vehicle, working under extreme circumstance of underwater, which can dive into the water to substitute human to complete the underwater operation.
+Remote Operated Vehicle (ROV), also known as underwater vehicle, working under extreme circumstance of underwater, which can dive into the water to substitute human to complete the underwater operation.
 Owing to the harsh and dangerous underwater environment and human's diving depth limitation, underwater vehicle has served as an important tool for the ocean exploitation.
 The way it works is that the staff of the supported vessel provides power via connecting the ROV umbilical cable, operates or controls the ROV, observes through underwater monitor, sonar and other special equipments, and conducts underwater operations through the manipulator.

-1.2 Venue & Site
+1.2 Venue and Site

-Pool size: 10m×5m, depth from 1m-1.3m, as shown below:
+Pool size: 10m× 5m, depth from 1m-1.3m, as shown below:

 8.jpg